glebarez/cero/README.md

 ## Output control
 By default, cero will only output successfully scraped domain names as simple list (to standard output), and the errors (if any)  will be suppressed<br>
-If you want see what errors were encountered, or what names came from what addresses, use the -v flag.
+If you want to see what errors were encountered, or what names came from what hosts, use the -v flag.
 This will format output a little differently, and also write error messages to standard error.
 ```bash
 cero -v example.com example.com:80
 example.com:80 -- tls: first record does not look like a TLS handshake